 (iv) Borang Pengisytiharan Orang Tanggungan Pekerja Asing / Domestic Worker’s Beneficiaries Form (download)

 To begin the process of registration on SOCSO’s ASSIST Portal, download and fill in the Registration Form (i.e. Borang Pendaftaran ID Portal PERKESO / Portal ID Registration Form), as well as the three remaining forms listed above in Part 1.

 Once the first form has been filled in, send the Registration Form as an attachment to firstname.lastname@example.org to receive your login User ID within 3 working days.

-After 1 to 3 working days, your application will be approved and SOSCO will set up an online account for you on the ASSIST Portal.
-You will be notified of your new log-in credentials (and temporary password) via email.
+After 1 to 3 working days, you will be notified of your new log-in credentials (and temporary password) via email.
 First-time users will be prompted to set up a new password upon logging in with their User ID.

 Kindly find below the samples of the forms along with instructions on filling them in as an employer of a domestic helper.

 Once you receive the email from email@example.com, log in to SOCSO’s ASSIST portal using your new User ID and temporary password.
 The portal will direct you to reset a new password and security question.
 Once that is done, you will be directed to a page with your basic information autofilled.
 You may proceed to the next page by clicking on the “SAVE & CONTINUE” button and the “DONE” button in the next page

 Next, you will be required to key in your information to the ASSIST portal as your Borang Pendaftaran Majikan (Borang 1) form.
 To do so, click on “My Sites” on the top right corner of the website, and select “REGISTRATION”.
 You should find yourself at the Registration page (screenshot below) after clicking on the “Registration” and “Employer Information” tab.
 Here you will be able to fill in your information.